rendzina/ble_scanner_dashboard/README.md

 # BLE Scanner Dashboard

 ## Overview
 A real-time dashboard for visualising and analysing Bluetooth Low Energy (BLE) scanner data.
 This application provides comprehensive insights into BLE device activities, environmental factors, and network patterns.
-The app can be used to gain insights from visitor traffic at conferences and ehibitions.
+The app can be used to gain insights from visitor traffic at conferences and exhibitions.

 This dashboard is associated with the parallel BLE scanner app, see https://github.com/rendzina/ble_scanner